freenas/freenas-docs/userguide/sharing.rst

 Once iSCSI has been configured, don't forget to start it in :menuselection:`Services --> Control Services`.
-Click the red "OFF" button next to iSCSI.
-After a second or so, it will change to a blue ON, indicating that the service has started.
+Click the red :guilabel:`OFF` button next to iSCSI.
+After a second or so, it will change to a blue :guilabel:`ON`, indicating that the service has started.

 #ifdef truenas